That-Dev-Girl-Sites/talks.jhalabi.com/style-guide/slides.md

 ---

-<section class="full-screen-img" data-background-image="images/style-guide-molecules.jpg" data-background-size="contain" data-background-color="#fff"></section>
+<section class="full-screen-img" data-background-image="images/style-guide-molecules.jpg" data-background-size="contain" data-background-color="#fff" aria-label="Screenshot of an article page on SFS, with all of the molecules, such as figures, outlined.
+Comginations of atoms make molecules."></section>

 ---